RAGECOOP/RAGECOOP-V/README.md

 - [Makinolo](https://github.com/Makinolo)
 - - For testing, ideas, contributions and the first modification with the COOPAPI
 - [crosire](https://github.com/crosire)
-- - Because he's working on ScriptHookVDotNet
+- - For the extensive work in ScriptHookVDotNet
 - [justalemon](https://github.com/justalemon)
-- - Because she? works on LemonUI
+- - For the extensive work in LemonUI

 # 📝 License
 This project is licensed under [MIT license](https://github.com/GTACoop-R/GTACoop-R/blob/main/LICENSE)